Juste-Leo2/Canary-ComfyUI/README.md

 3. Connect the `CANARY_MODEL` and `AUDIO` outputs to one of the three task nodes (`Canary Transcription`, `Canary Translate to English`, or `Canary Translate from English`).
 4. Select the desired languages and queue the prompt.
 The resulting text will be available as an output.

+### Roadmap

+Here are some of the features and improvements planned for the future of this project:

+*   **Timestamp Support:** Re-introducing support for generating accurate timestamps.
+This will likely be explored via a more robust method like forced-alignment to ensure stability and precision.
+*   **Support for Other Canary Models:** Extending compatibility to include other versions or future releases of NVIDIA's Canary models as they become available.

 ### License

 *   The Python code in this repository is released under the **Apache 2.0 License**.
 *   The NVIDIA Canary-1b-v2 model is subject to its own license, the **[Creative Commons Attribution-NonCommercial 4.0 International](https://huggingface.co/datasets/choosealicense/licenses/blob/main/markdown/cc-by-4.0.md)**.
 Please review its terms before use, especially regarding commercial applications.

+### Acknowledgements

+*   A big thank you to **NVIDIA** for creating and open-sourcing the [Canary model](https://huggingface.co/nvidia).
+*   Thanks to the entire **[ComfyUI team](https://github.com/comfyanonymous/ComfyUI)** for building such a flexible and powerful tool for the community.